ahmedmusawir/wp-headless-stage-1/README.md

 - WordPress Application Password

 ### How to run

+- Make sure you have WordPress installed as a data source.
-- Download with Git clone and run the following:
+- Download with Git clone and update the WordPress URL info.
+- Then run the following:
 - `npm install`
-- `gulp watch`
+- `npm start`